What is the difference between a frost and a freeze?

 While both are bad for plants, they don’t necessarily mean the same thing.

 The National Weather Service (NWS) says that a frost can form when the temperature falls below 36 degrees Fahrenheit, with it being more than likely in rural areas.
 Frost becomes more widespread when the temperature falls below 32 degrees.
-This is where freeze can occur.
+But this is also where freeze can occur.

 The NWS usually issues advisories, watches, and warnings for both frost and freezes.
 Below are definitions the weather services use to alert the public: